logicalbee/logicalbee.github.io/_posts/2020-07-27-make-money-while-sleeping.md

 ![Choose-traffic](images/social.jpg){: height="300px" width="660px"}

-The third step is to choose a traffic source or platform to promote your affiliate product & send people to your affiliate link.
+The third step is to choose a traffic source to promote your Product & bring people to your affiliate links.
 It doesn’t matter how good the product is, if people do not see it.
 You need a constant stream of targeted people seeing your product/offer.
 This is how you make sales & affiliate commissions.

-More traffic = more sales = more money for you There are multiple traffic sources and platforms to choose from, example: Facebook, Instagram, Youtube etc.
+> More traffic = more sales = Earn more money

+There are multiple traffic sources and platforms to choose from, example: Facebook, Instagram, Youtube etc.

- Other than this you can also start a blog and write articles etc.
+Other than you can start a blog and write articles etc.

 As a beginner you should stick to 1 traffic source until you are generating at least 1 sale per day.

 After this, if required you can branch out into other traffic sources/platforms.

 ### STEP 4: Add value & build your brand